Princess Elizabeth of Yugoslavia

-Biography
+Early life

 Princess Elizabeth was born in the White Palace, Belgrade as the third child and the only daughter of Prince Paul of Yugoslavia (prince regent of Yugoslavia 1934–1941) and Princess Olga of Greece and Denmark.
 Her older brothers were Prince Nicholas and Prince Alexander of Yugoslavia, who married, firstly, Princess Maria Pia of Savoy and, secondly, Princess Barbara of Liechtenstein.
 She is a paternal second cousin of Queen Sofía of Spain and King Charles III, and a maternal first cousin of Prince Edward, Duke of Kent and his siblings, Prince Michael of Kent and Princess Alexandra, The Honourable Lady Ogilvy.
-She is also a maternal third cousin of king Willem-Alexander of the Netherlands.
-She is a great-great-granddaughter of Karađorđe, who started the first Serbian uprising against the Turks in 1804.
+She is a maternal third cousin of king Willem-Alexander of the Netherlands.
+Elizabeth is also a great-great-granddaughter of Karađorđe, who started the first Serbian uprising against the Turks in 1804.

-Her godmother and namesake was her maternal aunt Princess Elizabeth of Greece and Denmark.
+Her godmother and namesake was her maternal aunt, Princess Elizabeth of Greece and Denmark.

-A businesswoman and writer, she is the author of four storybooks for children and she has created two perfumes- "Jelisaveta" and "E".
-Permanently settled in Belgrade, she lived in Villa "Montenegrina", which was owned by her mother, Princess Olga, the wife of Prince Regent Paul.
-The Villa has been recently sold off by the Princess.

-Education

-Princess Elizabeth was educated in Kenya, the United Kingdom and Switzerland, finally she studied the history of fine art in Paris.
+Elizabeth was educated in Kenya, South Africa, United Kingdom, Switzerland, and Paris, where she studied the history of fine art.
 She speaks English, French, Spanish, Italian and Serbian.

-Personal life
+Together with her brother Alexander, she took part in the ship tour organized by Queen Frederica and her husband King Paul of Greece in 1954, which became known as the “Cruise of the Kings” and was attended by over 100 royals from all over Europe.
+On this trip, Alexander met his first wife, Maria Pia of Savoy, a daughter of Umberto II of Italy and Marie-José of Belgium, while Elizabeth fell in love for the first time with her cousin, Prince Karl of Hesse.

+Later, she developed a passion for a Russian nobleman, Prince Michel Obolensky (1926-1995), youngest brother of a family friend, Princess Irina Obolensky, but she was prevented from pursuing the relationship as her parents had another suitor in mind, Baudouin of Belgium.